maweki/brainfuck2video/readme.md

 At the moment, input and output (, and .) do not work.
 I want to fix this in the near future

+There's no check whether you have povray or ffmpeg installed.

 ## Licence
 The project itself is licenced as MIT Licence.
 The distributed font VeraMono.ttf is licenced under GPLv2.